Rosalind Franklin (rover): MicrOmega

 MicrOmega is an infrared hyperspectral microscope housed within the Rover's ALD that can analyse the powder material derived from crushing samples collected by the core drill.
 Its objective is to study mineral grain assemblages in detail to try to unravel their geological origin, structure, and composition.
 These data will be vital for interpreting past and present geological processes and environments on Mars.
 Because MicrOmega is an imaging instrument, it can also be used to identify grains that are particularly interesting, and assign them as targets for Raman and MOMA-LDMS observations.

 Raman Laser Spectrometer (RLS)

 RLS is a Raman spectrometer housed within the ALD that will provide geological and mineralogical context information complementary to that obtained by MicrOmega.
-It is a very fast and useful technique employed to identify mineral phases produced by water-related processes.
-It will help to identify organic compounds and search for life by identifying the mineral products and indicators of biologic activities (biosignatures).
+It is a fast technique employed to identify mineral phases produced by water-related processes.
+Its purpose is to help identify organic compounds and search for life by identifying the mineral products and indicators of biologic activities (biosignatures).